nothrem/SmartEmoji.php/data/README.md

 List of supported emoji that uses ZWJ is in file https://unicode.org/Public/emoji/13.0/emoji-zwj-sequences.txt (for version Emoji 13; use respective newer version as needed)

+Note that some emoji may use modifier without ZWJ.
+For example most of the emoji representing people (man, woman, etc.), actions (running, swimming, etc.) or body parts (hands, nose, ear, etc.) can use skin tone modifier without the ZWJ simply by appending the skin tone emoji after the basic emoji (e.g. Santa Claus consists of 2 unicode characters: santa + skin tone).
+However in these cases the basic emoji cannot be displayed as standalone emoji and is required to contain skin tone even for the basic (medium skin tone) version.
+These emoji are listed in the basic emoji sequence list in group `Emoji_Modifier_Sequence` (see above).

 ## Variantion selector
 Emoji may contain hidden character `U+FE0F`.
-This character means that the previous character is normally not considered emoji but here should be considered a part of the previous emoji (or create an emoji with the preceding character) for which is defines a variant. e.g. square symbol is not part of emoji list, however when printed after a number and followed by `U+FE0F` it should be displayed as "_a number in square_" emoji.
+This character means that the previous character is normally not considered emoji but here should be considered a part of the previous emoji (or create an emoji with the preceding character) for which it defines a variant. e.g. square symbol is not part of emoji list, however when printed after a number followed by `U+FE0F` it should be displayed as "_a number in square_" emoji (_Keycap_).

 On the other hand, if an emoji is followed by hidden character `U+FE0E` it means that the emoji should be displayed as its text representation.
 Usually this means that the icon will display only in black&white and for some characters